 What happened to the Orrery?

 When the planetarium first opened in 1949, it featured a Copernican Orrery — a room-sized model of the Solar System, with each planet orbiting the Sun at the correct speed relative to the other planets.
 The Orrery entertained and educated visitors for more than 50 years before its mechanism stalled beyond repair.
-Today, the Orrery has been renamed the Lower Exhibit Gallery and houses Morehead's "Zoom In" exhibit.
+Today, the Orrery has been renamed the Lower Exhibit Gallery and houses Morehead's "Water in Our World" exhibit.